GrapheneOS/hardened_malloc/README.md

-There will be more control over enabled features in the future along with control over fairly arbitrarily chosen values like the size of empty slab caches (making them smaller improves security), the maximum size of guard regions for large allocations and the proportion of slabs to guard slabs.
+There will be more control over enabled features in the future along with control over fairly arbitrarily chosen values like the size of empty slab caches (making them smaller improves security and reduces memory usage while larger caches can substantially improves performance).

 # Basic design